-The Utah Domestic Violence Council (UDVC), formerly the Utah Domestic Violence Advisory Council, was founded in 1978 by the Division of Child and Family Services (DCFS).
+The Utah Domestic Violence Coalition (UDVC), formerly the Utah Domestic Violence Advisory Council, was founded in 1978 by the Division of Child and Family Services (DCFS).
 The UDVC was initially formed as a community forum to start a dialogue about domestic violence in the state of Utah.
 The UDVC incorporated in 1993, and in 1994 the Council became independent of DCFS.
 In 1998, the UDVC was designated as a 501c(3), non-profit organization.

 The UDVC is recognized nationally as the state domestic violence coalition in Utah.
 UDVC receives base funding from two federal state coalition grants, Family Violence Prevention and Services Act (FVPSA) and Violence Against Women Act (VAWA) grant.

 Currently, the UDVC is comprised of 36 voting members with a 12 member Board of Directors.
-The Council employs 7 staff and has 4 independent contractors and 4 dedicated volunteers.
+The Coalition employs 7 staff and has 4 independent contractors and 4 dedicated volunteers.
 Four (4) working committees and eight (8) workgroups, focus on collaborative efforts in public awareness, training and education, best practices for domestic violence shelter programs and treatment providers, and cultural competency and policy.
-The Council also works closely with and provides limited funding for Utah’s 22 local domestic violence coalitions, as well as collaborating with and providing resources and information to many individuals and agencies.
+The Coalition also works closely with and provides limited funding for Utah’s 22 local domestic violence coalitions, as well as collaborating with and providing resources and information to many individuals and agencies.
 UDVC also hosts the Domestic Violence LinkLine, which operates 24 hours a day.

-The UDVC’s unique status as both a grass roots, open community forum and a non-profit Council as well as its local and national relationships allow it to function with efficiency and effectiveness.
+The UDVC’s unique status as both a grass roots, open community forum and a non-profit Coalition as well as its local and national relationships allow it to function with efficiency and effectiveness.
 Throughout the years the UDVC has shown extraordinary achievement in becoming the leader of Utah’s collaborative statewide effort to eliminate domestic violence.

 To create a state where domestic violence is intolerable.